 If the CAN message data type is a CAN_MESSAGE data type, the value of the frame size vector must match the Length parameter of the connected CAN Pack block.

 If the CAN message data type is a double, this field defines the data frame to be sent out along with the CAN message.
 The value must be a row vector of type double with a maximum length of 8.
 Each element of the vector defines 1 byte.
 In this case, the first element defines the data for byte 0 and the eighth element the data for byte 7.
-Each element can have a value between 0 and 255 (decimal).
+Each element can have a value from 0 through 255 (decimal).